 b.
-Continuing Concerns Meeting (Section 6)
+Continuing/Significant Concerns Support Meeting (Section 6)

-The student's Curriculum Head invites attendees to the Continuing Concerns meeting, coordinates the development of the action plan, and confirms the action plan to the student after the meeting.
+The student's Curriculum Head invites attendees to the Continuing/Significant (delete as appropriate) Concerns meeting, coordinates the development of the action plan, and confirms the action plan to the student after the meeting.
 The Curriculum Head invites the student and should cc. the invite (programme team, Curriculum Head and HEwellbeing@).
 The Curriculum should send the action plan with SMART targets set for a reasonable timeframe to all attendees.